 Sunday was only two days away and that, to her surprise, threw her into confusion, feeling lost and overwhelmed by a surge of conflicting emotions.
 She feared she could not control the oncoming situation, one that seemed to threaten her household, upsetting what she had achieved, throwing the status-quo into an unmanageable turmoil.

 Never before had her daughters kept aloof from one another for such a long time.
 Usually their rows, arguments or tiffs were resolved in a matter of hours; at most half a day.
-Then they would come down to her and ask for her opinion and advice.
+After that, they would come down to her and ask for her opinion and advice.
 Her judgement was usually heeded and when that happened Anne felt luckier than most mothers for restoring that peace so intensely craved not only for herself, but also for her household.

 Peace!
-How hard did she fight to live in peace, so befitting her unassuming character, quiet personality and reserved nature!
-Her past kept flooding back to a similar turmoil when Nick was alive, to the way they were, to know what had happened to seventeen year old Anne Gibson from the day she crossed the threshold of the bedsit of a stranger called Nick Hammond.
+How hard did she fight to live in peace, so befitting her unassuming character, quiet personality and reserved nature.
+Her past kept flooding back to a similar turmoil when Nick was alive, to the way they were, to know what had happened to seventeen-year-old Anne Gibson from the day she crossed the threshold of the bedsit of a stranger called Nick Hammond.
 Above all, she wanted to know why he felt the need to have another woman so soon after their marriage when Anne had given him all he needed at home.

 Steve had explained it to her as best as he could, ’He needs Dagmar to stimulate him as a singer.
 All artists need that sort of excitement to make them feel extraordinary emotions.
 We all want to perform solo one day.
 We all need to have our own individuality.’

-She was hurt, although before her marriage she knew he liked singing but did not know any of them ever wanting to go solo, become professionals, searching for their individuality as ‘artists’.
+She was hurt, although before her marriage she knew he liked singing but did not know any of them ever wanting to go solo, become professionals, searching for their individuality as “artists”.
 They had their own jobs.

-They practised for fun as a trio in their bedsit, smoked hash, larked about, laughed to tears when pushing their spiffs inside the flower pot on the windowsill.
+They practised for fun as a trio in their bedsit, smoked hash, larked about, laughed to tears when pushing their spiffs inside the flowerpot on the windowsill.
 That was it, really.
 They did music as a hobby at the beginning, trying to compose their own songs and lyrics.
 However, Steve found some pubs one day that offered them money for gigs.
 That was when she felt proud to be his woman sitting in the crowd and applauding him the loudest.
 Once he got the crowd to give her a round of applause only because she was his girlfriend.
 She blushed but she liked it and was proud of him.

 Anyway, there was never a hint of him taking it up as a professional singer, not when he came to the house to propose.
 Not that she needed her parents’ consent.
 She would have married Nick anyway, the way he was.
 When her father, Mr Gibson, asked him how he intended to support his daughter, he replied, ‘I shall work during the day and gig at night’, he looked at Anne, ‘She knows I love music.
 I shan’t give it up.
 But I shall continue studying for a Chartered Accountancy Degree and move up the ladder, if that is what is requested by the plebs.
 You needn’t worry about your daughter.
 I shall always look after her.’

-Her father had not appreciated the equivocal and daft answer of being referred to as the ‘plebs’, but that’s the way Anne’s life was perceived in the Gibson’s household for many years.
+Her father had not appreciated the equivocal and daft answer of being referred to as the “plebs”, but that’s the way Anne’s life was perceived in the Gibson’s household for many years.